deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table presents the self-prediction accuracy of multiple language models (LLMs) on various behavior prediction tasks, both before and after self-prediction training, demonstrating the improvement achieved after training.
+> The table shows that each language model predicts its own behavior more accurately than another model that was trained on the first model's data, suggesting that the models have privileged access to information about themselves (introspection).

 {{< table-caption >}}